wir3z/hubitat/owntracks-hubitat/README.md

 ## Select Family Member(s) to Monitor
 - Select family member(s):
 	- Once a mobile device has connected to the URL link from 'Mobile App Configuration', it will be populated in this list, but is disabled.
 Select the user to enable presence detection.

+## Select family member(s) to remain private.
+- Select family member(s):
+	- Locations and regions will NOT be shared with other members or the Recorder.
+	- Other member locations will not be shared with private members.
+	- Only the 'Home' region will be pushed to private members.
+	- Their Hubitat device will only display presence information.
+	- If using the secondary hub connection, you will need to select these members as private on that hub.

 ## Display Units
 - Select the slider to display all measurements in the Hubitat app in imperial units (mph, mi, ft) instead of metric units (kph, km, m)
 - All distances are stored in metric and may have minor rounding errors when converted to imperial for display.